What this surface is

 npm install @geoclear/verify-receipt

-Three-line API: pass the receipt header + response body, get back { valid, payload }.
+Three-line API: pass the record header + response body, get back { valid, payload }.
 The package handles fetching, cross-checking, signature verification, and channel selection.
 No manifest plumbing required on your side.

 What this surface does not enumerate

-This developer-documentation page does not enumerate receipts, the exact manifest schema, the publication topology, or the rotation procedures.
-Receipts are emitted on every API response and (optionally) retained by the customer in an Evidence Bundle (Receipt Vault).
+This developer-documentation page does not enumerate operational evidence records, the exact manifest schema, the publication topology, or the rotation procedures.
+Operational evidence records are emitted on every API response and (optionally) retained by the customer in an Evidence Bundle (Evidence Record Vault).
 The published verification material itself is consumed by the verifier package; substrate-level detail is documented in the Security & Verification Whitepaper.

 Detailed implementation